platformsh/platformsh-docs/src/security/compliance-guidance.md

 * **Awareness and Training** - Platform.sh trains its own employees in secure software development and management.
 * **Capacity Management** - Platform.sh is responsible for capacity management of the infrastructure, such as server allocation and bandwidth management.
 * **Access Control** - Platform.sh is responsible for providing access control mechanisms to customers and for vetting all Platform.sh personnel access.
 * **Backups** - Platform.sh is responsible for backing up the infrastructure and management components of the system.
-On Platform.sh Enterprise (only), Platform.sh will also backup application code and databases on behalf of customers.
+On Platform.sh Dedicated Enterprise (only), Platform.sh will also backup application code and databases on behalf of customers.

 Customers are responsible for: